Newnan Workers’ Compensation Attorney

 You work hard for a living.
 That’s why it’s so hard to imagine your life if you are unable to work.
 You may have questions about how to support yourself and your family.
-Our sympathetic, well-versed Newnan workers compensation attorneys can advise you about your options and your future beyond your debilitating injury.
-The Peachtree City area workers compensation attorneys at Kam, Ebersbach & Lewis P.C. have achieved more multimillion-dollar victories than any other law firm in Coweta County.
+Our sympathetic, well-versed Newnan workers’ compensation attorneys can advise you about your options and your future beyond your debilitating injury.
 If you were injured on the job, get dedicated legal counsel on your side to fight for you until you receive every penny you deserve.

-Workers compensation is designed to provide support if you are injured at work.
-Although your employer pays into the system on your behalf, the state of Georgia and applicable workers compensation laws control the granting of workers compensation.
-If your eligibility is established, you are entitled to receive benefits to help you with your expenses, including medical bills, physical therapy and potential future losses.
-Our knowledgeable workers compensation lawyers can advise you regarding your benefits and your most financially secure course of action.
+Workers’ compensation is designed to provide support if you are injured at work.
+Although your employer pays into the system on your behalf, the state of Georgia and applicable workers’ compensation laws control the granting of workers’ compensation.
+If your eligibility is established, you are entitled to receive benefits to help you with your expenses, including medical bills, physical therapy, and potential future losses.
+Our knowledgeable Newnan personal injury lawyers can provide legal advice regarding your benefits and your most financially secure course of action.

-Our Newnan workers compensation attorneys are deeply familiar with the workers compensation laws and the processes involved in filing a claim in Georgia.
-We can answer your questions, help you understand your benefit eligibility and pursue your claim for compensation.
+Our Newnan and Coweta County workers’ compensation attorneys are deeply familiar with the State Board of Workers Compensation laws and the processes involved in filing a claim in Georgia.
+We can answer your questions, help you understand your benefits eligibility and pursue your claim for financial compensation.

-If you have been injured on the job, what you do immediately after your accident can drastically affect your claim for workers compensation.
+If you or a loved one has been injured on the job, what you do immediately after the accident can drastically affect your claim for workers’ compensation.
 After your accident, be sure to do all of the following:

-- Inform your employer – Georgia workers compensation laws require you to give your employer notice of your injury as soon as possible and no later than 30 days after the accident.
+- Inform your employer – Georgia workers’ compensation laws require you to give the employer notice of your injury as soon as possible and no later than 30 days after the accident.

 - See a doctor – You should see a doctor immediately to confirm the nature and extent of your injuries.
 Make sure to tell your doctor that your injury is work-related and that it occurred on the job.

 - File a claim before the deadline – The amount of time you have to file a claim depends on the circumstances of your case.
-Your skilled Newnan workers compensation lawyers at Kam, Ebersbach and Lewis P.C. can advise you about the applicable time limitations and requirements for your claim.
+Our skilled Newnan workers’ compensation lawyers at Kam, Ebersbach and Lewis P.C. can advise you about the applicable time limitations and requirements for your claim.

-The Georgia workers compensation system can seem overwhelming and confusing.
+The Georgia workers’ compensation system can seem overwhelming and confusing.
 We can take some of the stress out of the equation, getting you the compensation you need and deserve to move on with your life.
-Contact Kam, Ebersbach & Lewis P.C. online or call us at (770) 251-7100 for a free consultation about your workers compensation claim.
-We are the go-to firm for Coweta County, with clients throughout the Atlanta metro area and all of Georgia, including Peachtree City and Newnan.
+Contact Kam, Ebersbach & Lewis P.C. at (770) 251-7100, or online for a free consultation.
+Our Coweta County workers compensation attorneys will fight for your fair compensation.